pantheon-systems/documentation/source/content/guides/professional-services/02-website-migration-service.md

 These hours are tracked by the Migrations Team and do not roll over for use on other sites.

-Implementing known solutions includes handling core considerations.
-For example, if the migration includes:
+### Site Configuration

+During the Migration project kick-off, the team will review which of the following will be best for your site:

 - Pantheon Default Upstreams
   - Before Pantheon hands the site off to you for User Acceptance Testing (UAT), Pantheon will update the site to use the most current Upstream release.
    - If this causes issues, we will roll it back to the current version on your production server

 - Nested Docroot or Composer
   - Your sites will be migrated at their current version